How Much Does a Vanity Phone Number Cost?

 Cost

-• The pricing, assuming the preceding 4-digits are random, start just under $100 and increase depending on the rarity of the number.
+• The pricing, assuming the preceding 4-digits are random, starts just under $100 and increases depending on the rarity of the number.

 Number Line (Last 4-digits)